Our comprehensive survey identifies the following materials:

 All asbestos survey reports are not the same

-Over more than 20 years, Airsafe has built a reputation within the asbestos industry.
+For more than 20 years, Airsafe has built a reputation within the asbestos industry.
 Our survey reports are accepted as definitive by SafeWork, local governments, and other authorities.

 We don’t cut corners on our surveys, and because we have our own NATA accredited laboratory, we’ll test as many samples as we need to until we’re satisfied that we have a complete picture of your building’s asbestos containing materials.